nod-ai/llm-dev/halo-models.md

 This page is project tracker to get halo models like llama3, grok1 etc. working on one or more MI3xx using shark/iree.

 # December, 2024 Release Goals
-- llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode) (P0)
+- llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode)

-(Note: Use llama3.1 8B or 70B to develop and test)

 # Glossary
 TPn: Tensor Parallel using n GPUs where a large tensor is sharded across multiple GPUs using sharktank and scatter/gather to/from GPUs is done in single MLIR